How to Find the Right College

 Finding the Right College – Some Helpful Links

-- Best colleges in PA for your money – this is ranking from Money Magazine July 2017 – listing the top 65 PA schools that give you the best value.
+• Best colleges in PA for your money – this is ranking from US News and World Report (22/23) – listing the top PA schools that give you the best value.

-- The Center for Student Opportunity – (CSO) is a national nonprofit based in Bethesda, Md. that works to empower first-generation college students on the path to and through college.
+• I’m First is a national nonprofit that works to empower first-generation college students on the path to and through college.

 OTHER ARTICLES OF INTEREST ON CHOOSING THE RIGHT COLLEGE: